miklosme/papers/src/app/home.md

+# Daily Digest (April 16, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a government-shaking development: the National Research Council of Canada is [automating performance measurement](https://papers.miklos.dev/2504.10497) with their intelligent agent, Pubbie.
+This LLM-powered marvel is streamlining data management and insight reporting, proving that even bureaucracy can't escape the AI revolution.

+But wait, there's more!
+For all you roboticists out there, we've got a breakthrough in [map compression for robot communication](https://papers.miklos.dev/2504.10751).
+This new framework optimizes the transmission of dynamic occupancy grids, balancing map quality with bandwidth constraints.
+It's like Marie Kondo for your robot's memory banks!

+Now, let's talk ethics.
+The [LOKA Protocol](https://papers.miklos.dev/2504.10915) is here to build trustworthy AI agent ecosystems.
+With decentralized identities, intent-centric communication, and a dash of quantum-resistant cryptography, it's laying the groundwork for responsible AI that even your grandma could trust.

+For those of you dreaming of AI assistants that don't break the bank, feast your eyes on this [blueprint for efficient, low-cost super agents](https://papers.miklos.dev/2504.10519).
+It's a hybrid system that cleverly balances on-device and cloud-based models, bringing us one step closer to having a pocket-sized AI genius.

+In a twist that would make Dr. Frankenstein proud, researchers are using [multi-agent reinforcement learning to optimize tissue repair](https://papers.miklos.dev/2504.10677).
+It's like teaching a swarm of microscopic robots to be the world's tiniest, most efficient doctors.

+Drone enthusiasts, rejoice!
+A new [algorithm for UAV pathfinding](https://papers.miklos.dev/2504.11064) is taking obstacle avoidance to new heights.
+By combining artificial potential fields with simulated annealing, it's helping drones navigate complex environments like never before.

+Last but not least, for those who've always wanted to pit their favorite LLMs against each other in a battle of wits, [TextArena](https://papers.miklos.dev/2504.11442) is here to make your dreams come true.
+This open-source platform lets you test LLMs' social skills in competitive text-based games.
+It's like The Hunger Games for AI, but with less violence and more witty banter.

+That's all for today, folks!
+Keep those algorithms humming, and we'll see you next time in the fast-paced world of AI research.

 # Daily Digest (April 14, 2025)

 Buckle up, AI enthusiasts!
 We're diving into the cutting edge of swarm intelligence and multi-agent systems.
 Let's start with a game-changer in drone delivery.